telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/AngularJS/custom-edit-toolbar-button.md

 # Create Custom Edit Buttons

-The example below demonstrates how to create a custom **Edit** button in the Toolbar of the Kendo UI Grid widget by using AngularJS.
+The following example demonstrates how to create a custom **Edit** button in the Toolbar of the Grid in AngularJS applications.

 ###### Example